FergalHennessy/FergalHennessy.github.io/docs/_notes/Public/Merge K Lists.md

 ## Merge K Lists
 You are given an array of k linked-lists `lists`, where each linked list is sorted in ascending order.
-*merge all the linked-lists into one sorted linked-list and return it.*
+*merge all the linked-lists into one sorted linked-list and return it*

 ```
 /**